Biden to speak at 9/11 remembrance ceremony at Pentagon - KTVZ

 Responding to questions from reporters before boarding Air Force One to travel from Delaware to Washington, DC, Biden, when asked if he had a plan to deal with the families of 9/11 victims who want justice after the terror attacks, responded, “Yes, there is a plan for that,” without elaborating.

-Vice President Kamala Harris, meanwhile, is attending a commemorative service at Ground Zero in New York.
+Vice President Kamala Harris, meanwhile, met with family members who lost loved ones in the 9/11 attacks after arriving at the National September 11 Memorial in New York City.
+Harris, who is attending a commemorative service at Ground Zero, also met with first responders, according to a White House official.

-First lady Jill Biden will be joined by her sister, Bonny Jacobs, on Sunday morning at a 9/11 memorial ceremony in Shanksville, Pennsylvania, her communications director Elizabeth Alexander told CNN.
+And first lady Jill Biden will give remarks at a 9/11 memorial ceremony in Shanksville, Pennsylvania, on Sunday morning.
+The first lady will be joined by her sister, Bonny Jacobs, her communications director Elizabeth Alexander told CNN.
 Jacobs is a flight attendant for United Airlines.

+Nearly 3,000 people died in the attacks, which were orchestrated by al Qaeda leader Osama bin Laden.
+Hijacked airliners crashed into the World Trade Center in New York City, the Pentagon in Arlington, Virginia, and a field near Shanksville, Pennsylvania.

 This story has been updated with additional developments.